ZS/UXF/icons/README.md

 <a href="#" class="icon-delete">purple monkey dishwasher</a>
 ```

 *   Add a descriptive tooltip over the icon.
 This gives a hint to the user about what clicking the icon will do, if anything.
+You can use the "title" attribute for the native browser tooltip, or you can use the UXF Tooltip package.
 ```html
 <a href="#" class="icon-delete" title="Click to delete this row">Delete</a>
 ```